 Feeding America, the nation's largest domestic hunger-relief organization, has released a report entitled Map the Meal Gap for ten consecutive years to offer insights on how food insecurity and food costs vary at the county and congressional district level.
 Most census tracts in Gardena (11) are within are within the 43rd Congressional District and three census tracts are within the 44th Congressional District.
 The food insecurity rate in the 43rd District is 11.6%, which is generally consistent with County (11.4%), State (10.8%), and national (11.5%) rates.
-The food insecurity rate in the 44th District is 12.9%, which is notably higher than the 43rd District, County, and State.
+The food insecurity rate in the 43rd District, County, and State.